ericcwlaw/simple-proxy/README.md

 ## Idle disconnect timer

 The system has an idle disconnect timeout value of 30 minutes, you may adjust it according to your use cases.

-Hope you enjoy this utility for your projects.

-11/2021